angular/angular/aio/content/guide/rxjs-interop.md

 ```

 Like the `async` pipe, `toSignal` subscribes to the Observable immediately, which may trigger side effects.
 The subscription created by
-`toSignal` automatically unsubscribes from the given Observable upon destruction of the the component in which `toSignal` is called.
+`toSignal` automatically unsubscribes from the given Observable upon destruction of the component in which `toSignal` is called.

 ### Initial values